Financial Conflicts of Interest in Research

-“Investigator” means University faculty and staff who have responsibility for designing research, collecting research data, performing other substantive research activities, or reporting research.
-Investigator also includes the project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of Research funded by the PHS or other federal agencies, or proposed for such funding which may include, for example, collaborators or consultants.
+“Investigator” means University faculty, staff, and students who have responsibility for designing research, collecting research data, performing other substantive research activities, or reporting research.
+Investigator also includes the project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of Research.

 “Significant Financial Interest” means one or more of the following Financial Interests of the Investigator (and those of the Investigator’s Family Members) that reasonably appear to be related to the Investigator’s University Responsibilities:

 “Sponsored Program” means projects or activities, other than Research, undertaken within the University pursuant to funding from an external source.